hli1221/imagefusion-rfn-nest/README.md

 Python 3.7
 Pytorch >=0.4.1

-The testing datasets are invluded in "images".
+The testing datasets are included in "images".

 ## Fusion framework